-A pre-defined update-policy rule can be switched on with the command update-policy local;.
-Using this in a zone causes named to generate a TSIG session key when starting up and store it in a file; this key can then be used by local clients to update the zone while named is running.
+A pre-defined update-policy rule can be switched on with the command update-policy local; named automatically generates a TSIG session key when starting and stores it in a file; this key can then be used by local clients to update the zone while named is running.
 By default, the session key is stored in the file /var/run/named/session.key, the key name is "local-ddns", and the key algorithm is HMAC-SHA256.
 These values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively.
 A client running on the local system, if run with appropriate permissions, may read the session key from the key file and use it to sign update requests.
 The zone's update policy will be set to allow that key to change any record within the zone.
 Assuming the key name is "local-ddns", this policy is equivalent to:

-'''

 update-policy { grant local-ddns zonesub any; };

-'''